Change of ownership of PTEs

 3. Choose Change of Ownership application

 4. Enter the details in the application wizard.
-Attach all supporting documentation to the application.
+Attach all supporting documentation to your application.

 • confirm change of shareholding